Jump to content

 Silnylon tents utilize a nylon fabric impregnated (as opposed to coated) with silicone to provide waterproofing.

-3 Season and 4 Season Tents
+3 Season vs. 4 Season Tents

 Tents will often be rated by 3 or 4 season ratings.
-For most of us, 3-season tents will be adequate for most spring, summer, and fall conditions while a 4 season tent will be rated to sustain a snow load and all around form a stronger structure.
+For most of us, 3 season tents will be adequate for most spring, summer, and fall conditions while a 4 season tent will be rated to sustain a snow load and all around form a stronger structure.
 If you need one tent to do it all, a 4 season tent, like the MSR Access will certainly do the job, but will generally be heavier as you carry it around on those potential ultralight summer trips.
-Thus a 3-season tent combined with a winter-specific option can be the best of both worlds if you backpack across all seasons in locales that experience more traditional winter conditions, or if you hike in more temperate areas a 3-season tent can do the job just fine in any season.
+Thus a 3 season tent combined with a winter-specific option can be the best of both worlds if you backpack across all seasons in locales that experience more traditional winter conditions, or if you hike in more temperate areas a 3 season tent can do the job just fine in any season.

 These days, you can find a full featured tent and still keep things very light in the weight department, but usually at a price.
 For a solo tent, you should be able to find something very adequate under 2 pounds, and for two people under 3.
 There are lighter options of course, but you’ll probably have to make a sacrifice either in the space or wallet department.
 When it comes to an ultralight backpacking tent, these days you may be able to find single person versions close to a pound.
 Of course, if you'll be doing something like car camping, you can just throw caution to the wind and can focus on features, room, and a durable tent instead of weight.